Timeless Truths Free Online Library | books, sheet music, midi, and more

 Is it not true that too few of God’s children find sensible enjoyment in the hour of prayer?
 The world can sit for hours and tell of their pleasures and enjoyments, but how much have Christians to tell of the pleasures they find in a life of prayer?
 They can say that they find happiness in God, but can they tell the time when and the place where they found such blessedness in prayer?
 Can they talk of it, relating incident after incident of pleasurable communion with the Lord?
 Alas! too few can talk about the joy they find in their private devotions.
 They have but little to tell of their friendship with Jesus and very little in their life to indicate that they find delights in companionship with God.
 Many hearts find more struggle, more dullness, more weariness, more difficulties, and less enjoyment in secret prayer than in all their religious life beside.
 It should be the place of freedom, of rest, of repose, of joy.

-That disciple who leaned on Jesus’ breast says, “Our fellowship is with the Father, and with his Son Jesus Christ.
-And these things write we unto you, that your joy might be full.”* (I John 1:3-4)ome future time.
+The blessedness of prayer cannot be told in words.
+When the soul is upborne on the wings of prayer, it has a sweet abstraction from the concerns of the world and is filled with a sense of being at home with God.
+Satan will try to keep us back from a full abandonment to the will of God and an entrance into a close and deep intimacy with Him—the enemy suggestion that at some future time we may have a wish that God will not be willing to grant, or that we may want to follow some pleasing way, but shall be forbidden.
+But if we would have the fullness of joy and the deepest union with God, there must be a blindfolding to all the future and a perfect yielding of all into His hands for all time to come, with a passionate desire for His will to be done.
+Do not fear; do not shrink; His way is best.
+But the will may sometimes seem very weak.
+One brother fought a prolonged battle before he gained the victory.
+There was something that he thought he might desire at some future time.
 At the time of his struggle he did not desire it and did not know that he ever would, but he shrank from yielding all into the Lord’s hands for fear that he might some time desire it, and it be denied him.
 We need to become reckless, so to speak, and cast ourselves adrift on the will of God. not fear; do not shrink; his way is best.
 But the will may sometimes seem very weak.
 One brother fought a prolonged battle before he gained the victory.
 There was something that he thought he might desire at some future time.
 At the time of his struggle he did not desire it and did not know that he ever would, but he shrank from yielding all into the Lord’s hands for fear that he might some time desire it, and it be denied him.
 We need to become reckless, so to speak, and cast ourselves adrift on the will of God.

 In speaking of those who had joined themselves to the Lord to serve Him and love His name, the prophet says, “Even them will I [the Lord] bring to my holy mountain, and make them joyful in my house of prayer.”* (Isaiah 56:7) It is one thing to talk about the blessedness of prayer, but quite another to experience that blessedness.
 With too many secret prayer is a dull irksome duty.
 Such persons find it difficult to engage the heart in fervent, earnest communion with God.
 Doubtless seasons of dullness come to all; but these seasons should not, and need not, be of long continuance.
 There should often be seasons of refreshing from the presence of the Lord.
 Keep all the tithes in, and God will open the windows and pour the blessings down.
 Keep your will in harmony with the divine will, walk with God in all His ways, and you will receive copious refreshing showers—showers that will make your heart like a watered garden.

-of indifference over you; he will call your attention to the many duties of life; and tell you that amid these duties you have no time for prayer; he will make it appear most reasonable and make you feel that way; he will present subjects of thought, very pleasant subjects, and so innocent, so attractive, so fascinating.
+But when he decides to do more praying, he will find all manner of difficulties in the way.
+The devil will try in every way to hinder.
+We should not find it nearly so difficult to pray if there were no devil.
+He does not want God and His children to find enjoyment in association; for he knows that in enjoyment there is power.
+The joy of the Lord is the Christian’s strength (Nehemiah 8:10).
+When God’s children begin to find a blessedness in pryer, Satan knows that his kingdom is in danger.
+He will cast a feeling of indifference over you; he will call your attention to the many duties of life; and tell you that amid these duties you have no time for prayer; he will make it appear most reasonable and make you feel that way; he will present subjects of thought, very pleasant subjects, and so innocent, so attractive, so fascinating.
 It is very hard to dismiss them, but very agreeable to entertain them.
 You find, however, that they savor a little of the flesh, of the world, and wean the affections from God.

 To overcome this obstacle, faith in God is needed.
 This is the victory that overcometh the world, and also the devil, even our faith.
 A bold, undaunted and yet childlike faith in God will bring a hope to the soul, and that hope will give to the duty of prayer a vital principle that will make it a power and a joy.

 What is to be gained by prayer?
-“Ask, and ye shall receive.”* (John 16:24) “What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.”* (Mark 11:24) “Fight the good fight of faith, lay hold on eternal life.”* (I Timothy 6:12) We can have all we need through prayer.
+“Ask, and ye shall receive.”* (John 16:24) “What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.”* (Mark 11:24) “Fight the good fight of faith, lay hold on eternal life.”* (1 Timothy 6:12) We can have all we need through prayer.
 We can have eternal life.
 We can have heaven.
 Since so much can be gained by prayer, surely if we have faith, prayer will be an important factor in life and will be a joy.
 A man who has his heart set upon gaining a home for himself and family will toil and endure hardships and difficulties, and do so hopefully and joyfully.
 His desire for the object to be gained and his love for his family make a duty a privilege.
 Likewise our hope of gaining heaven and the love we have for Jesus will surely give joy to the duty of prayer.

 Prayer becomes an instinct of the soul at conversion; but as we grow in spiritual knowledge, we may in a measure lose that instinct (the more intelligent creatures are, the less instinct they have) and come to regard prayer as a duty—such an important one, however, that it becomes a business full of activity, power, and enjoyment.
 Have faith in God when you pray.
 Make Him real to you.
 Know when you kneel to pray that your feeble voice is going to be heard in heaven, and is going to have power with God and bring you that for which you ask.
 Two weeks ago a brother prayed for a certain need to be supplied.
 This very day a letter from over the sea brought him an answer.
 Faith will make prayer hopeful and joyful.
 As we bow upon our knees and by faith see God in His great love and care for us and readiness to hear our supplication, the affections of our heart are aroused, causing us to love Him with an intensity that makes the hour of communion with Him sacred and delightful.